Budibase/website/content/blog/open-source-development-tools/index.md

 #### Why Gitlab is in our top 10

 I prefer Github for version control.
-But, as the post suggests, this list comprises of open source development tools only.
+But, as the post suggests, this list comprises of open source development platforms only.
 Gitlab is a close second and one I have used for 5+ years.
 Gitlab has additional features that Github does not, including; Code analytics, Service Desk, Design Management, Secrets management, and time tracking.
 In addition, it focuses more on the entire DevOps lifecycle, which is helpful if you prefer to only interact with one platform for a vast number of functions.

 Gitlab is particularly strong when it comes to package management.
 GitLab enables teams to package their dependencies, manage containers, and build artifacts with relative simplicity.
 The private, container, and package registry are built-in and preconfigured out-of-the-box to work seamlessly with GitLab source code management and CI/CD pipelines.
 Once again, Gitlab shines when you use all its tooling together - but this makes it hard to switch workflow due to lock-in.
 Gitlab is a behemoth in the open-source developer world, and if you have not tried it, I recommend you give it a go.